TheWilley/Text2Book/docs/chars.md

 # Supported Characters
-These are the supported characters, The following data comes from [wiki.vg](https://wiki.vg/Chat#Font).
+These are the supported characters.
+The following data comes from [wiki.vg](https://wiki.vg/Chat#Font).
 The width of each character is the amount of pixels it takes up in the Minecraft font.
 This is used to calculate the width of a book page.
 Any characters not listed are remove during the book generation process.

 |Char|Width|
 |---|---|